ikzelf/zbxdb/README.md

 # zbx_discover_oradbs
 bash script that performs the Oracle database discovery.
 Place in in the crontab, for a few times a day, or run in manually on moments that you know a new database has been created, or removed.
+# zbx_discover_oradbs.py - experimental
+python variant of the zbx_discover_oradbs bash script.
+It should be able to also discover windows machines.
+Requirement for that is that the remote powershell service is running.
+On Linux it runs wihout any problems and can replace zbx_discover_oradbs.
+Assuming ssh is configured with keys.
 # zbx_alertlog.sh
 A bash script that runs as an user command, by the agent, that connects to all instances on the host and discovers all log.xml files for alert monitoring.
 Replaced by zbx_alertlog.py, that also runs on Windows.
 # zbx_alertlog.py